 – The Alluvial group (1.47% of the land area) along the Red River is good for growing food crops and trees.

-– The Oxisol type which occupies 40% of land area has generally reddish brown soil, below altitude of 900 metres (3,000 ft), is a fertile land suitable for the annual and commercial crops.
+– The Oxisol type which occupies 40% of land area has generally reddish brown soil, below the altitude of 900 metres (3,000 ft), is a fertile land suitable for the annual and commercial crops.

 – Team Red Yellow soil humus covers 30% land area in the Sa Pa, Muong Khuong, Bac Ha, Bat Xat districts of the province suitable for medicinal plants, fruit trees and vegetables.

-– Humus soil on the mountain occupies 11.42% of the land area mostly in Sa Pa district which has rich canopy of mixed forest.
+– Humus soil on the mountain occupies 11.42% of the land area mostly in Sa Pa district which has a rich canopy of the mixed forest.

 – The Oxisol colour altered by rice in 2% of land area is formed into a landscape of terraced fields, as seen in Bac Ha and Sa Pa districts.